MckennaCisler/AlarmPi/README.md

-# AlarmPi
-## A raspberry pi-based alarm clock with a web interface
+# AlarmPi - A Raspberry Pi-based alarm clock with a configuration web interface

 ## Features
  - Settings for each day of the week